parblelabs/parble-javascript/README.md

 To access the API you will need a Parble account.
 Sign up for free at [signup](https://parble.com/signup).

+If you would like to check the extended documentation please check this [link](https://parblelabs.github.io/parble-javascript).

 ## Installation
 ### With NPM
 ```bash